beoliver/husk/README.md

 husk ctx list [-p] [-c] [-A] [--name CONTEXT]
 ```

-When called with no arguments the current working context is used as the default argument to `--name`.
+When called with no arguments the current working context or the current [set virtual context](#context_set) is used as the default argument to `--name`.

 | Flag     | Action                                                                      |
 | -------- | --------------------------------------------------------------------------- |